moikelaff/adpro7main/README.md

 4. How Postman helps in testing
     I’ve explored Postman, and it helps a lot in testing API requests.
 With Postman, I can easily send HTTP requests (GET, POST, PUT, DELETE) and check responses.
 It allows me to test my RESTful APIs by setting up different endpoints, request bodies, and headers.
 #### Reflection Publisher-3
+1. Which variation of Observer Pattern is used in this tutorial case?
+    In this tutorial case, i am using the Push model of the Observer Pattern.
+The publisher (NotificationService) pushes data (the notification) to the subscribers via HTTP requests.

+2. Advantages and disadvantages of using the other variation (Pull model)?
+    If i used the Pull model, the subscribers would need to actively request notifications from the publisher.

+    Advantages of Pull model:
+    - Less load on the publisher: The publisher only sends notifications when subscribers request them.

+    - More control for subscribers: Subscribers can decide when they want to receive updates.

+    Disadvantages of Pull model:
+    - Increased complexity: Subscribers need to constantly poll for updates, which could be inefficient and lead to unnecessary resource usage.

+    - Delayed notifications: Since subscribers have to pull the data, there may be a delay in receiving updates.

+3. What will happen if i decide to not use multi-threading in the notification process? the notification process would become sequential.
+This means that the program would send notifications one by one to each subscriber, which could significantly slow down the system if there are many subscribers.
+The application might become unresponsive or take longer to complete the process, especially under heavy load, as each notification is processed in turn rather than concurrently.